-In addition to suspension of the Twilio Services for non-payment of fees as described in Section 10.3 (Suspension for Non-Payment), we may also suspend the Twilio Services immediately upon notice for cause if: (a) you violate (or give us reason to believe you have violated) our Acceptable Use Policy; (b) there is reason to believe the traffic created from your use of the Twilio Services or your use of the Twilio Services is fraudulent or negatively impacting the operating capability of the Twilio Services; (c) we determine, in our sole discretion, that providing the Twilio Services is prohibited by applicable Law, or it has become impractical or unfeasible for any legal or regulatory reason to provide the Twilio Services; or (d) subject to applicable Law, upon your liquidation, commencement of dissolution proceedings, disposal of your assets or change of control, a failure to continue business, assignment for the benefit of creditors, or if you become the subject of bankruptcy or similar proceeding.
+In addition to suspension of the Services for non-payment of fees as described in Section 10.3 (Suspension for Non-Payment), we may also suspend the Services immediately upon notice for cause if: (a) you violate (or give us reason to believe you have violated) our Acceptable Use Policy or E-mail Policy; (b) there is reason to believe the traffic created from your use of the Services or your use of the Services is fraudulent or negatively impacting the operating capability of the Services; (c) we determine, in our sole discretion, that providing the Services is prohibited by applicable Law, or it has become impractical or unfeasible for any legal or regulatory reason to provide the Services; or (d) subject to applicable Law, upon your liquidation, commencement of dissolution proceedings, disposal of your assets or change of control, a failure to continue business, assignment for the benefit of creditors, or if you become the subject of bankruptcy or similar proceeding.
 We will use commercially reasonable efforts to (x) provide you as much prior notice as possible of any situation that we are aware of that could lead to a right to suspend described in this paragraph, (y) work with you to remedy any situation that could lead to a right to suspend described in this paragraph if such situation can be remedied, and (z) limit any suspension as much a possible given the circumstances leading to the suspension (e.g., to certain phone numbers, sub-accounts or other subset of traffic).

 Upon termination of these Terms, your payment obligations, the terms of this Section 16, and the terms of the following Sections will survive (i.e. still apply): Section 4 (Customer Data), Section 10 (Fees, Payment Terms, and Taxes), Section 11 (Ownership and Confidentiality), Section 13 (Indemnification), Section 14 (Limitation of Liability; Emergency Services), Section 17 (General), and Section 18 (Agreement to Arbitrate).